CharlesDc9/ENS-Raidium-2024/README.md

-Hi !

-You can find attached my try on the Raidium challenge for the ENS.
-The topic was about Deep Learning & Computer Vision for CT-scanner images !
+# ENS-Raidium Challenge 2024: CT Scan Image Analysis

+## Project Overview
+This repository contains my submission for the Raidium Challenge organized by École Normale Supérieure (ENS).
+The challenge focused on applying Deep Learning and Computer Vision techniques to analyze CT scanner images.

+I started from the notebook provided by the organizers, and I tried to improve the results by first trying to implement dummy algorithms and then implementing a U-Net model !

+Have fun reading my notebook !